FirebaseExtended/firepad/docs/index.md

 `firepad.on(eventType, callback);`

->Attaches a callback for the given event type.
+> Attaches a callback for the given event type.
+There are two events available for listening.

->
->There is presently only one event, 'ready' which fires once Firepad has retrieved the initial editor contents.
-You
->must wait for this event to fire before calling any other methods.
+> The first, 'ready' fires once Firepad has retrieved the initial editor contents.
+You must wait for this event to fire before calling any other methods.

 {% highlight javascript %}
 firepad.on('ready', function() {
   // Firepad is ready.
+});
+{% endhighlight %}

+> The second, 'synced', is fired when your local client edits the document and when those
+> edits have been successfully written to Firebase.

+{% highlight javascript %}
+firepad.on('synced', function(isSynced) {
+  // isSynced will be false immediately after the user edits the pad,
+  // and true when their edit has been saved to Firebase.
 });
 {% endhighlight %}